 - 1. Sign in with your IBM ID and password. - 2.
 On the Find product tab: - a.
 In the Product selector field, type: IBM Elastic Storage System(ESS), and click the right arrow. - b.
-On the Installed Version menu, select: 6.0.0 - c.
-On the Platform menu, select: Linux 64-bit, x 86_64 - d.
+On the Installed Version menu, select: 6.0.1 - c.
+On the Platform menu, select: Linux 64-bit, x86_64. - d.
 Click Continue. - 3.
-On the Select fixes page, select the most current fix pack. - 4.
-Click Continue. - 5.
+On the Select fixes page, select the most current fix pack. - Click Continue. - 5.
 On the Download options page, select your preferred downloading method.
 Make sure the check box to the left of Include prerequisites and co-requisite fixes (you can select the ones you need later) has a check mark in it. - 6.
 Click Continue to go to the Continue page and download the fix pack files.

-The gpfs.ess.firmware RPM needs to be installed on all ESS 3000 server nodes.
-It contains the most current updates of the following types of supported firmware for a ESS 3000 configuration:
+The gpfs.ess.firmware RPM needs to be installed on all ESS server nodes.
+It contains the most current updates of the following types of supported firmware for an ESS configuration:

-- · Host adapter firmware - Enclosure firmware
+- · Host adapter firmware

+- · Enclosure firmware

-- Drive firmware - Firmware loading tools.
+- · Drive firmware

+- Firmware loading tools

-For command syntax and examples, see mmchfirmware command in IBM Spectrum Scale RAID: Administration.
+For command syntax and examples, see the mmchfirmware command in IBM Spectrum Scale RAID: Administration.